museuminabox/brain/INSTALL.md

 ### Copying content over to the Brain
 1. Open the "transmit" app (on Mac)
-1. Create a new favourite, with the server of brain.local, protocol set to "SFTP" username pi, password raspberry
+1. Create a new favourite, with the server of box.local, protocol set to "SFTP" username pi, password raspberry
 1. Connect to it, copy the audio and video files into the respective miab/audio and miab/video folders
 1. Repeat the process for all the other brains